aprs434/aprs434.github.io/README.md

 > Our motto: **« Use 434&nbsp;MHz or lose it. »**

-From a regulatory point of view, long range communication —which, by definition, includes LoRa— is not allowed on ISM (Industrial, Scienitfic & Medical) bands.
+From a regulatory point of view, long range communication —which, by definition, includes LoRa— is not allowed on ISM (Industrial, Scientific & Medical) bands.
 ISM&nbsp;bands are intended for local use only.
 The amateur radio service forms a sole exception to this, as its 70&nbsp;cm UHF band happens to [overlap](https://hamwaves.com/lpd433/en/index.html#lpd433-channels) the [ITU&nbsp;Region&nbsp;1](https://en.wikipedia.org/wiki/ITU_Region) 434&nbsp;MHz ISM&nbsp;band as a primary service.

 As a general rule, secondary users should always check whether a frequency is in use by a primary user before transmitting on air.
 However, LoRa has no carrier sensing capability.
-Therfore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434&nbsp;MHz band as a primary user.
+Therefore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434&nbsp;MHz band as a primary user.

 ## Recommended n-N paradigm paths